crapp/geomandel/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+Have a look into the license sub folder where license files of the used libraries
+are located.